Sudden Cardiac Arrest

 During v-fib, the ventricles (the heart's lower chambers) don't beat normally.
 Instead, they quiver very rapidly and irregularly.
 When this happens, the heart pumps little or no blood to the body.
 V-fib is fatal if not treated within a few minutes.

 Other problems with the heart's electrical system also can cause SCA.
 For example, SCA can occur if the rate of the heart's electrical signals becomes very slow and stops.
 SCA also can occur if the heart muscle doesn't respond to the heart's electrical signals.

 Certain diseases and conditions can cause the electrical problems that lead to SCA.
-Examples include coronary heart disease (CHD), also called coronary artery disease; severe physical stress; certain inherited disorders; and structural changes in the heart.
+Examples include ischemic heart disease, also called coronary heart disease or coronary artery disease; severe physical stress; certain inherited disorders; and structural changes in the heart.

 Several research studies are under way to try to find the exact causes of SCA and how to prevent them.

-CHD is a disease in which a waxy substance called plaque (plak) builds up in the coronary arteries.
+Ischemic heart disease is a disease in which a waxy substance calledbuilds up in the coronary arteries.
 These arteries supply oxygen-rich blood to your heart muscle.